FeatureBaseDB/www/content/blog/pilosa-0-6-0-released.md

 ### Input Definition

-Technically, we shipped Input definition in Pilosa 0.5.0, but we didn't announce it until now as we were so close to the release of Run-length Encoding.
-Input Definition is the first in a series of features that enable real-time ETL (extract transform load) processing within Pilosa.
+Input Definition is the first in a series of features that enable real-time Extract, Transform, and Load (ETL) processing within Pilosa.
+While we technically shipped Input Definition in Pilosa 0.5.0 a few days ago, we decided to combine the two announcements for simplicity's sake.
 Read more about it in [the docs](/docs/input-definition/).

 ### Changelog